Tripti Mukherjee

-Pandita Tripti Mukherjee is an American classical vocalist.
-She belongs to Mewati Gharana.
-She is the founder and director of the Pandit Jasraj Institute for Music, Research, Artistry and Appreciation.
+Tripti Mukherjee is an Indian-American classical vocalist.
+She belongs to Mewati gharana.
+She is the founder and director of the Pandit Jasraj Institute for Music, Research, Artistry and Appreciation in New Jersey.

 Early life

 Tripti Mukherjee is a senior disciple of Padma Vibhushan Pandit Jasraj.

 Career

-Tripti Mukherjee and her commitment over the past 20 years to spreading India's rich culture and heritage in their purest forms throughout America.
+Tripti Mukherjee and her commitment over the past 30 years to spreading India's rich culture and heritage in their purest forms throughout America.

 Pta Triptiji has received great recognition for her stellar performances at a multitude of locations across the world.
 She is a regular artiste for All India Radio and national Indian Television.
 Some of her prominent performances across the globe are mentioned below: